locborgtus/mic/course/2_c/8_array.md

 ## Exercise ##

 Fill an integer array with a large number of random numbers.
-Write a function to calculate the average.
+Find the min and max number in this array, and where they are.

 Recall how to use rand():